Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj1.md

 #### Description

-Method; enables or disables the specified control in a Property inspector.
+Method; Enables or disables the specified control in a Property inspector.
 Used only when creating extensible tools.

 #### Example

-The following command in an extensible tool’s JavaScript file sets Flash to not show the stroke options in the Property inspector for that tool:
+The following command in an extensible tool's JavaScript file sets Flash to not show the stroke options in the Property inspector for that tool:

 ```javascript
 theTool.enablePIControl("stroke", false);